physcip/physfaq/articles/en/keyboardlayout.md

   ![input.png](../../img/article_keyboard_input.png)

-* click on the "\+" sign in the left corner
+* click on the "\+" sign in the bottom left corner

   ![selcetion.png](../../img/article_keyboard_selection.png)

-* Type in "Logitech" and select the german version of this keyboard.
+* Type in "Logitech" and select e.g. the German version of this keyboard

   ![keyboardtype.png](../../img/article_keyboard_keyboardtype.png)

   ![example.png](../../img/article_keyboard_example.png)

-* After you added the Logitech Layout as a active keyboard layout, click the flag in the upper right corner and select the keyboard layout from the available layouts
+* After adding the Logitech layout as an active keyboard layout, click the flag in the upper right corner and select the keyboard layout from the list of available layouts

   ![example1.png](../../img/article_keyboard_example1.png)